siakaramalegos/sia.codes-eleventy/src/posts/making-google-fonts-faster.md

 Finally, download your files.
 Unzip them, and place them in your project in the appropriate location.

-## Loading Optimization
+## Loading optimization: preload and other options

 So far, we have only moved where we are hosting files from Google’s servers to ours.
 This is nice, but we might be able to do more.
+In this section, I'll outline two options for further loading optimization - preload and inlining CSS.

+### How to use preload to load fonts faster

-We can have our font files start downloading right away, before the browser knows whether it will need the font or not.
+We can make our font files start download right away, before the browser knows whether it will need the font or not.
 By default, the browser only downloads a font after the HTML and CSS are parsed and the CSSOM is created.

-It won't load font files that aren't needed.
-If warning bells are going off in your head, then you're right to worry.
-We only want to hijack this process if we know for sure that a font will be used on that page.
+The browser won't load font files that aren't needed.
+If warning bells are going off in your head, then you're right to worry. **We only want to hijack this process if we know for sure that a font will be used on that page**.

 Once we know we definitely need a particular font on a page, we can preload it with the [`preload`](https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/) resource hint: